PatrickKennedy/morty/README.md

 ```

 This is about as small a plugin as possible.
 Lets walk through it line-by-line:
-  - 1 - This plugin is named `Ping` and extends the BasePlugin.
+  - 1 - This plugin is named `Ping` and extends the Plugin.
   - 3 - The name is built from the filename of the module.
 While it could be hardcoded this eliminates the small overhead if the module name changes.
-The name passed to `BasePlugin` must match the name of the module as unload events pass along the module name to the unload handler to be compared to when deciding whether to deregister events.
+The name passed to `Plugin` must match the name of the module as unload events pass along the module name to the unload handler to be compared to when deciding whether to deregister events.
-  - 4 - BasePlugin is expecting the name in addition to the owner and will set it for us.
+  - 4 - Plugin is expecting the name in addition to the owner and will set it for us.
   - 5 - Every plugin is expected to emit the `loaded` event and include it's instance.
-  - 8 - the `ping` command doesn't need to be registered because it's prefix allowing the `BasePlugin` to do it for us.
+  - 8 - the `ping` command doesn't need to be registered because it's prefix allowing the `Plugin` to do it for us.
 It can expect to arguments, the original `msg` object that triggered it and any `args` that may have been included.

 Functions prefixed with `cmd_` are automatically registered with the owning emitter with an event using this template `cmd:${handler.name.replace('cmd_', '')}`.
 Unlike unload events commands are not called every time and passed a string representing the command to be executed.
 They're uniquely namespaced and only a single handler may be loaded for a given event per plugin (in the future this may change to inspect the emitter itself, especially for commands).